-Plan Category Number of shares to be issued upon exercise of outstanding options, warrants and rights upon exercise of outstanding Number of shares remaining available for future issuance under equity compensation plans (excluding shares reflected in column (a)) () (2) ()(0) (a) (b) (c)(3) Equity compensation plans approved by stockholders 827,356 (1) \$79.94 177,527 Equity compensation plans not approved by stockholders Total 827,356 177,527
+Plan Category Number of shares to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights (2) Number of shares remaining available for future issuance under equity compensation plans (excluding shares reflected in column (a)) (a) (b) (c)(3) Equity compensation plans approved by stockholders 827,356 (1) \$79.94 177,527 Equity compensation plans not approved by stockholders Total 827,356 = 177,527

-- (1) This number includes the following: 827,356 shares subject to outstanding awards granted under our Amended and Restated 2011 Stock Incentive Plan, of which 527,461 shares were outstanding stock options, 147,633 were outstanding RSU awards and 152,262 were outstanding performance RSU awards (performance RSU awards are based on "target" performance). - (2) The weighted average exercise price in column (b) does not take into account the outstanding RSUs and PRSUs, which do not have an exercise price. - (3) This number includes 177,527 shares of Common Stock available for issuance under our Amended and Restated 2011 Stock Incentive Plan.
+(1) This number includes the following: 827,356 shares subject to outstanding awards granted under our Amended and Restated 2011 Stock Incentive Plan, of which 527,461 shares were outstanding stock options, 147,633 were outstanding RSU awards and 152,262 were outstanding performance RSU awards (performance RSU awards are based on "target" performance).

+- (2) The weighted average exercise price in column (b) does not take into account the outstanding RSUs and PRSUs, which do not have an exercise price. - (3) This number includes 177,527 shares of Common Stock available for issuance under our Amended and Restated 2011 Stock Incentive Plan.
 The number of shares remaining available for future issuance is based upon the vesting of the issued performance RSU awards if the threshold performance metric is achieved.